 . . . and the traffic that there was, was quite courteous!!!

 Finally at the top, yippee the big downhill.
 On the way down I had a flat and eventually everyone passed me.
 Hugh stopped to help and soon Joe showed up too.
 He was riding sweep today.
-A half mile down the road my rear tire flatted again. (need a new tire).
-After stopping to help again it was Hugh first down the rest of the hill me and Joe behind, about a mile.
+A half mile down the road my rear tire flatted again (need a new tire).
+After stopping to help again, it was Hugh first down the rest of the hill, then me and then Joe about a mile behind.

 I continued on and the bike felt VERY unresponsive.
-I knew would need to be hauled in by van so looking ahead and seeing a car far in the distant, made a u turn to go back to the call box and call Tom for a lift with the van.
+I would need to be hauled in by van, so looking ahead and seeing a car far in the distant, I made a u-turn to go back to the Call Box and call Tom for a lift with the van.

 I made it across the road and onto the shoulder when the tube on Connie’ s fork snapped and down I went.

 By the time Joe arrived I was pretty much’ back to normal’ and he now had a cell phone signal.
 He called Tom who was just leaving the bike shop with Denise and he responded to pick us up.
-In the hour we waited we began calling bike shops in an effort to find a replacement fork.
-Looks like the closest that might work out is in San Francisco.
+In the hour we waited for him to arrive, we began calling bike shops in an effort to find a replacement fork.
+Looks like the closest replacement might be in San Francisco.
 Going to be a few days in the van for me and Connie!!!
 Blood on my water bottle from wherever I snagged my finger in the fall.

 I had landed on my left shoulder and the left side of my helmet had a crack in it.
 I put Connie’s pieces together and from here she doesn’t look to bad because the fork stub is inserted in the steerer tube, although you can see the fork has sort of a ‘rakish’ angle . . .

 . . . catastrophic failure.
-Tom took me to the hospital for ex-rays of my noggin, and things were fine.
-The ‘spacy’ head feeling would be gone by morning an my ‘wavy vision’ had cleared.
+Once in camp, Tom took me to the hospital for ex-rays of my noggin, and things were fine.
+The ‘spacy’ head feeling would be gone by morning and my ‘wavy vision’ had cleared.
 The ER doc was from Green Bay and went to medical school in Madison.
 FUN!!!!